Overview

 - Alt 2: randomization range for the y-coordinate

-- Destination: The coordinate of the destination
+- Destination (dest): The coordinate of the destination